StefanBratanov/chotto/README.md

 `entropy-entry` is a required value to the process.
 It would be used as a seed to generate random secrets in the background.
-There will be several layers of randomness on top of this text, so there is no need to worry about its uniqueness or keeping it safe.
+There will be several layers of randomness on top of this text, so there is no need to worry about its uniqueness or keeping it a secret.

 ### Sample Usage